david-fried/Analyzing-Stock-Market-Data/README.md

 ## Using VBA to Analyze Stock Market Data

-This script loops through each worksheet (i.e., year) and does the following:
+This script loops through each Excel worksheet (i.e., year) and does the following:
 - Creates table that displays ticker data aggregated over a year.
 Specifically, for each ticker table contains:
      - Ticker: Symbol of the ticker.
      - Yearly Change: Difference between the closing price at the end of the year and the opening price at the beginning of the year.